OpenTreeOfLife/taxomachine/README.md

 	sudo apt-get install maven

-It is also necessary to install the forester library, which must be installed into a local repo.
-To install forester, run the script:

-	sh mvn_install_forester.sh

-This will install forester into a local maven repo inside of the ~/.m2 directory.
-This only needs to be done once unless you clear out your ~./m2 directory.
+You will also need to install the OpenTree base Java packages available at: https://github.com/opentreeoflife/ot-base

 Compiling
 --------------

-Once Maven is installed and the local forester repo has been successfully added, you can compile the standalone program with:
+Once Maven is installed and the packages from the ot-base repo have been successfully added to your local maven repository, you can compile the standalone taxomachine program with:

 	sh mvn_cmdline.sh